wbhob/ionic-long-press/README.md

 step 3:

-Create a IonicGestureConfig.ts file in your utils folder and include this:
+Create an IonicGestureConfig.ts file in your utils folder and include this:
 ```ts
 import {Injectable} from '@angular/core';
 import {HammerGestureConfig} from '@angular/platform-browser';